PERUMALMURUGAN

 Saroja and Kumaresan are in love.
 After a hasty wedding, they arrive in Kumaresan's village, harbouring the dangerous secret that theirs is an inter-caste marriage, likely to anger the villagers should they learn of it.
 Kumaresan is confident that all will be well.
 He naively believes that after the initial round of curious questions, the inquiries will die down and the couple will be left alone.
 But nothing is further from the truth.
 The villagers strongly suspect that Saroja must belong to a different caste.
 It is only a matter of time before their suspicions harden into certainty and, outraged, they set about exacting their revenge.

-With spare, powerful prose, Murugan masterfully conjures a terrifying vision of intolerance in this devastating tale of innocent young love pitted against chilling savagery.SEASONS OF THE PALM (Koolamaathari)
+With spare, powerful prose, Murugan masterfully conjures a terrifying vision of intolerance in this devastating tale of innocent young love pitted against chilling savagery.Long Listed for International Booker Prize - 2023

 Number of pages: 248